We performed a comparison between Amazon SNS and PubSub+ Event Broker based on real PeerSpot user reviews.

 "I would like them to design topic and queue schemas, mapping them to the enterprise data structure."

 Amazon SNS is ranked 3rd in Message Oriented Middleware (MOM) with 11 reviews while PubSub+ Event Broker is ranked 2nd in Message Oriented Middleware (MOM) with 15 reviews.
 Amazon SNS is rated 9.0, while PubSub+ Event Broker is rated 8.6.
 The top reviewer of Amazon SNS writes "The best service available with easy message flow and a pay-as-you-go model".
 On the other hand, the top reviewer of PubSub+ Event Broker writes "Event life cycle management changes the way a designer or architect will design a topic and discover what is available".
-Amazon SNS is most compared with Amazon EventBridge, TIBCO Enterprise Message Service and IBM MQ, whereas PubSub+ Event Broker is most compared with Apache Kafka, IBM MQ, ActiveMQ, VMware RabbitMQ and TIBCO Rendezvous.
+Amazon SNS is most compared with Amazon EventBridge, TIBCO Enterprise Message Service and IBM MQ, whereas PubSub+ Event Broker is most compared with Apache Kafka, IBM MQ, ActiveMQ, VMware Tanzu Data Services and TIBCO Rendezvous.
 See our Amazon SNS vs. PubSub+ Event Broker report.

 See our list of best Message Oriented Middleware (MOM) vendors.